Top 20 mistakes to avoid while traveling in Croatia

 The Dalmatian Coast of Croatia is the most popular part of the country, and for a good reason.

-Blessed with a warm sunny climate, clear waters, and gorgeous medieval architecture, this stretch of Adriatic attracts tourists from all over the world.
-Many travelers spend their Croatian holidays here other parts of the country.
+Blessed with a warm sunny climate, clear turquoise waters, and medieval architecture, this stretch of Adriatic is a perfect summer destination.

 5. Skipping islands in Croatia